 - Must have demonstrated knowledge of and sensitivity to traditionally underrepresented students (including, but not limited to Asian, Asian American and Pacific Islander, African and African American, Latinx, Native American and Alaskan Native, and International students; Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning students; students with disabilities; as well as those with various spiritual/religious beliefs).

-- Proficient in Microsoft Word, Excel, Google Suite, Adobe Creative Suite (Photoshop, Illustrator and Indesign) and social media platforms a plus
+- Preferred qualifications: Proficiency in Microsoft Word, Excel, Google Suite, Adobe Creative Suite (Photoshop, Illustrator and Indesign) and social media platforms

 - Some night and weekend hours are required

 - Preference given to students enrolled in Student Affairs Administration; Sociology, Psychology, Women, Gender and Sexuality Studies, MPA, CCPA PhD students are also strongly encouraged to apply

 Graduate Assistants start as early as August and end as late as May of an academic year.